Ford Maverick Truck Prices, Specification, & Review 2022

 Interior, Comfort, and Cargo

-Ford has included a number of storage bins and storage cubbies all over the interior, including huge spaces under the back seats
+Ford has included a number of storage bins and storage cubbies all over the interior, including huge spaces under the back seats.

-The base models aren’t extravagant, but they do come with basic amenities like an adjustable steering wheel tilt and telescoping equipped with audio controls and remote keys for entry, and adjustable lumbar assistance on the seats in front
+The base models aren’t extravagant, but they do come with basic amenities like an adjustable steering wheel tilt and telescoping equipped with audio controls and remote keys for entry, and adjustable lumbar assistance on the seats in front.

-Ford Maverick Review
+2022 Ford Maverick Review

 Pros

-Ford Maverick Comparisons
+2022 Ford Maverick Comparisons

 COMPETITOR HORSEPOWER MPG PRICE (MSRP)